albertomh/Nacar/README.md

 [Read more](docs/Entrypoint.md) about Nacar's entrypoint.

-### Parsing blueprints
+### Filesystem operations
+The `file_io` module parses YAML files as input and writes in-memory representations of Nacar apps out as executable files.
+It is responsible for interacting with the filesystem, setting permissions on resulting apps, and handling any I/O exceptions.

+[Read more](docs/FileIO.md) about reading from and writing to files.

 ### Blueprint Schema & Validator
 Nacar's `validator` module verifies that the parsed blueprint will be correctly interpreted by a Translator (see below).
 It is built on top of the Cerberus validator, checking the uniqueness of screen names, avoiding screens linking to themselves, and that 'link' directives point to existing screens.

 [Read more](docs/Schema_Validator.md) about the blueprint Schema & Validator.